tytydraco/yessleep/out/A_Binding_Contract.md

 On a different note!
 Still belonging very much so with the story itself little over eight years ago while at work.

-My preacher at the time had came in shopping stoping next to me to say hi.
+My pastor at the time had came in shopping stoping next to me to say hi.
 But just as he did a Laugh!
 With not only me hearing it but I could see the look in his eyes!
 Seeing him look suddenly in the direction of the laugh.

 It wasn’t even but a couple of months later that I had heard that he just left!
 Not only the church!
 But his family as well.